Abhiman67/MAGICPIN-AI-CHALLENGE/README.md

-# magicpin AI Challenge Bot
+# magicpin AI Challenge Bot (Submission Ready)

-This repository now contains a standalone implementation of the Vera challenge bot.
+This repository contains a standalone implementation of the Vera challenge bot, plus local/remote evaluation tooling and a static frontend for manual verification.

 ## What it does